Wouldn't it be nice if the holiday season came without all of the weather changing colds and flu that it comes with?

 2. Citrus: Citrus fruits are fortified with a heavy dosage of Vitamin C and a host of other antioxidants making it a strong proponent of immune health and skin vitality.

 3. Yogurt: Yogurt is enriched with healthy bacteria which makes it a strong probiotic.
 Probiotics are important for staving away indigestion and helping with symptoms of the stomach flu.

 4. Peas: Peas are a strong green vegetable that can be a great addition to any dish.
 Although deceivingly tiny, this vegetable is densely nutritious.
 Carotenoids, polyphenols, phenolic acids, and flavonoids are some powerful antioxidants present in peas.
 These antioxidants are sure to help build your immune system up.

-5. Cranberry: Cranberries are an amazing source of Vitamin C, offer a myriad of antioxidants and are most commonly associated with skin protecting immune support
+5. Cranberry: Cranberries are an amazing source of Vitamin C and may help support a healthy immune system.

 6. Nuts: Nuts like peanuts, walnuts, cashews and almonds are great sources of healthy fat that are dense with protein and vitamins.
 They make a versatile snack and can be combined with dried fruit to make a nutritious trail mix.
 This snack should help keep you energized and healthy.

 7. Kale: Kale has more beta-carotene than carrots do.
 Carrots are most commonly known for having a high concentration of beta-carotene.
 This is pretty telling about kale's high ranking as a dynamic superfood.
 It is one of our favorite vegetables for fighting off cold and flu.
 Make sure to go organic when picking your produce as to avoid chemical or genetic modification.